tomsmeding/ad-dualrev-th/README.md

 *Documentation has been rendered [here][docrender].*

-This is an implementation of the algorithm described in [our paper at POPL '23][popl23] ([with appendices][popl23arxiv]), extended with basic support for task parallelism as described in our upcoming JFP publication.
+This is an implementation of the algorithm described in [our paper at POPL '23][popl23] ([with appendices][popl23arxiv]), extended with basic support for task parallelism as described in an extended version submitted for publication in JFP.
 The sequential algorithm is what you get if you take standard dual-numbers reverse AD as described e.g. by [Brunel et al. (2019)][brunel] and [Huot et al. (2020, §6)][huot], as well as in [Fig. 6 of our paper][popl23], and optimise it to be efficient.
 For details on how exactly these code transformations look and what the reasoning behind them is, we refer to [our paper][popl23].